Multilevel Richardson-Romberg extrapolation: Examples of applications

 The purpose of the so-called {\em nested} Monte Carlo method is to compute by simulation quantities of the form

 where $(X,Y)$ is a couple of $\R\times \R^{q_{_Y}}$-valued random variable defined on a probability space $(\Omega,{\cal A}, \P)$ with $X\!\in \L^2(\P)$ and $f:\R\to \R$ is a Lipschitz continuous function with Lipschitz coefficient $[f]_{\rm Lip}$.
-Such quantities often appear in financial application, like compound option pricing or risk estimation (see~\cite{BROADIE}) and in actuarial sciences (see~\cite{LOI}) where nested Monte Carlo is widely implemented.
-The idea of replacing conditional expectations by Monte Carlo estimates also appears in~\cite{Belo} where authors devise a multilevel dual Monte Carlo algorithm for pricing American style derivatives.
+Such quantities often appear in financial applications, like compound option pricing or risk estimation (see~\cite{BROADIE}) and in actuarial sciences (see~\cite{LOI}) where nested Monte Carlo is widely implemented.
+The idea of replacing conditional expectations by Monte Carlo estimates also appears in~\cite{Belo} where the authors derive a multilevel dual Monte Carlo algorithm for pricing American style derivatives.

 We make the following more stringent assumption: there exists a Borel function $F:\R^{q_{_Z}}\times \R^{q_{_Y}} \to \R$ and a random variable $Z: (\Omega,{\cal A})\to \R^{q_{_Z}}$ independent of $Y$ such that